 Joy and sadness are like black and white, sweet and sour or light and the darkness – a simple division into positive and negative.

-Joy reflects a wide range of positive reactions and is related with a smile, the moment when we simply like something.
+Joy reflects a wide range of positive reactions and is related to a smile, the moment when we simply like something.
 Understood this way, it seems to be similar to a “positive sentiment” (as interpreted by sentiment analysis tools), but the key here is the intensity.
-Commonly understood joy (“positive sentiment”) is associated with a strong positive reaction to something.
+Commonly understood, joy (“positive sentiment”) is associated with a strong positive reaction to something.
 Our solution focuses on and lets you find out about any praise components that influence the levels of joy.
 Including the everyday courtesy.

 The Plutchik model has the psychological background.
-According to the researches, expressing both emotions at the same time with a similar intensity proves an internal struggle, a very mixed attitude of the text’s author to the subject.
+According to the research, expressing both emotions at the same time with a similar intensity proves an internal struggle, a very mixed attitude of the text’s author to the subject.
 It means the person is in unhealthy or somewhat uncomfortable, confusing circumstances.
 The comparable intensity of positive and negative sentiment cannot be interpreted this way.

-The interpretation of joy and sadness levels in this case are different than the levels measured by sentiment analysis tools.
+The interpretation of joy and sadness levels in this case are different from the levels measured by sentiment analysis tools.
 In Sentimenti we use two models of text overtones, so we can measure it all.
 We also count the relationship between different emotions and sentiment.
 A correlation (we use the r-Pearson measure here) greater than 0.6 is called strong, and close to 0.9 means that the two variables are basically the same.
 We always measure the relationship between joy and positive sentiment and sadness and negative sentiment for broader cntext and more precise data collection.
-Depending on the subject, positive or negative sentiment can take almost entirely from a single emotion, but also as the result of many different emotions being expressed by Internet users at once.
+Depending on the subject, positive, or negative sentiment can take almost entirely from a single emotion, but also as the result of many emotions being expressed by Internet users at once.

 6 other basic emotions